Skip to main content

 1. Intelligent Parsing: Karada reads your provided openapi.json or swagger.yaml document.

-2. Schema Translation: It translates complex JSON Schema objects, query parameters, path variables, and request bodies into native MCP Input Schemas using the official @modelcontextprotocol/sdk.
+2. Schema Translation: It translates complex JSON Schema objects, query parameters, path variables, and request bodies into native MCP Input Schemas.

 3. Endpoint Mapping: It maps every API route to a distinct MCP tool.
-The tool description is automatically derived from your OpenAPI summary and description fields, ensuring the LLM knows exactly when and how to use it.
+The tool description derives automatically from your OpenAPI summary and description fields, ensuring the LLM knows exactly when and how to use it.

 Authentication Handling

-Most APIs require some form of authentication (API Keys, Bearer Tokens, Basic Auth).
+Most APIs require authentication, such as API Keys, Bearer Tokens, or Basic Auth.
 Auto-MCP supports passing these credentials dynamically at runtime.
-When you start the generated server, you simply pass the required tokens as environment variables:
+When you start the generated server, pass the required tokens as environment variables:

 # Example: Running a generated server that requires a Bearer token